 Anthony R. Taylor is a partner of the Firm specializing in litigation and police advisory work.
 He serves the cities of Cypress and Suisun City as City Attorney.
+He was named 2015 California Lawyer Magazine Attorney of the Year in the category of Municipal Law.
 His experience in litigation includes matters involving First Amendment litigation and advisory work, professional negligence, municipal tort liability, contracts, civil rights, Anti-SLAPP motions, code enforcement, environmental law, land use, HOA law, employment law, writ of mandate actions and Native American issues.

 As part of the recovery efforts for the City of Bell after the corruption scandal, Mr. Taylor was lead litigation counsel and argued appeals for the City of Bell in People ex rel.
 Harris v.
 Rizzo (2013) 214 Cal.App.4th 921 (allowing recovery against former city officials after Attorney General’s lawsuit was dismissed by the trial court) and City of Bell v.
 Superior Court (2013) 220 Cal.App.4th 236 (holding that Robert Rizzo was not entitled to payment of his legal fees for his defense of criminal and civil litigation against him under his contract with the City).
 Mr. Taylor also handled professional negligence claims for the City of Bell against its former city attorney firm and former city auditor and recovered $5.5 Million for the City in those matters.